Mike Dillon (musician)

 Dillon's love of playing percussion was born out of his love for the band Rush as a teenager.
-He originally performed in the 80's with local Dallas and Denton favorites Ten Hands.
-At the time, he was a casual drug user.
-Later when he led the 1990s Dallas-based Billy Goat, he and his girlfriend (who he later married) became heroin addicts who began missing gigs and eventually were "on the verge of death".
-The band's management sent him to rehab, but he "only lasted three days".
-In the late 1990s, Billy Goat disbanded and he performed in the Kansas City-based Malachy Papers and the Austin-based Hairy Apes BMX (HABMX).
-Dillon quit heroin in 2000, and split with his wife around that time.
+He originally performed in the 1980s with local Dallas and Denton favorites Ten Hands.
+In the 1990s he led Dallas-based Billy Goat, In the late 1990s, Billy Goat disbanded and he performed in the Kansas City-based Malachy Papers and the Austin-based Hairy Apes BMX (HABMX).

-In 2006, Dillon started a funky project "Mike Dillon's Go-Go Jungle" which included members of Billy Goat, drummer Go-Go Ray, and bassist, J.J.
+In 2006, Dillon started a project "Mike Dillon's Go-Go Jungle" which included members of Billy Goat, drummer Go-Go Ray, and bassist, J.J.
 Jungle.
 The live Go-Go Jungle also performs songs from Dillon's prior projects.
 They released their second CD entitled Rock Star Bench Press in 2009.

 Dillon contributed the majority of compositions to Garage A Trois' Power Patriot CD released in 2009.

 Dillon and saxophonist Skerik perform as a trio called "The Dead Kenny G's" with alternate third members.
 National tours have included keyboardist Brian Haas and bassist Brad Houser.
 With Houser they have also toured as "Critters Buggin Trio".
 They released a CD entitled Bewildered Herd in 2009.
 As a trio with bassist James Singleton, Dillon and Skerik have toured as "Illuminasti" and as a trio with Les Claypool they have been billed as "The Fancy Trio".

 Dillon is married to artist Peregrine Honig, whom he resides with in Kansas City and New Orleans, but a busy touring schedule keeps him on the road much of the time.